Salary Calculator Assumptions and Methodology

 Validation and accuracy

-Calculator results are checked against HMRC published examples and known calculators.
-Small differences, usually under £1 a month, can occur due to rounding conventions.
-A calculated result is an approximation and should not be assumed to be a definitive payroll figure.
+Results are checked against HMRC published examples and other calculators.
+Small differences (usually under £1/month) can occur because of rounding.
+Treat the output as an estimate, not a definitive payroll figure.

 See also: How UK Salary Is Calculated · Why Salary Calculators Give Different Results